Peliqan

 Watch out: the most common implementation pitfalls

-• Underestimating user training: The warehouse is only as useful as the people who query it.
+• Underestimating user training: the warehouse is only as useful as the people who query it.
 Budget 15-20% of the project for training and adoption.

 Real-world example: Globis